openprocurement/openprocurement.api/docs/source/overview.rst

 that is core unit of `Open Procurement <http://openprocurement.org/>`_ infrastructure.

-The Open Procurement API is `REST
+The Open Procurement API is a `REST
 <http://en.wikipedia.org/wiki/Representational_State_Transfer>`_-ful
-interface, providing programmatic access to Tender database of Open Procurement system.
+interface that provides programmatic access to Tender database of Open Procurement system.
 It provides predictable URLs for accessing resources, and uses built-in HTTP features to receive commands and return responses.
 This makes it easy to communicate with.